 - Old school marketers (TV and radio) don’t understand digital.

 - Modern marketers (Digital) don’t understand TV, radio and OOH advertising.

 Hence, they just stick to what they know.

-However, the organisations and marketers who understand this will be able to capitalise on this changing trend.
+However, the organisations with marketers who understand this will be able to capitalise on this trend.